bashet/tinymce_moodlemedia/README.md

 7. Login to Moodle as Site Administrator
 8. Please follow the procedure to upgrade the plugin as Administrator.

 Note: This plugin comes with original installation (means it's part of core code).
+We need to be extra careful when we do the next upgrade of Moodle.